9 Financial Tips for Baby Boomer Remarriages

 1. Talk with families

-Couples should be aware of the sensitivity around their family relationships - often grown children have become familiar with their family lifestyle and will have concern welcoming a new person.
+Couples should be aware of the sensitivity around their family relationships, especially when it comes to finances - often grown children have become familiar with their family lifestyle and will have concerned about welcoming a new person.

 His, hers or ours?
 More money acquired over a long life could mean more complications.
 It’s important to discuss all assets and define which will be separate and which will be co-mingled.